Aliskiren (a-lis-KYE-ren), Valsartan (val-SAR-tan)

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breastfeeding or if you have had a recent heart attack.
-Tell your doctor if you have kidney disease, liver disease, heart failure, or a mineral imbalance (such as high potassium in the blood).
+- Make sure your doctor knows if you are breastfeeding, or if you have had a recent heart attack.
+Tell your doctor if you have kidney problems, liver disease, congestive heart failure, low blood pressure, a mineral imbalance (such as high potassium or low sodium in the blood), or a history of upper respiratory surgery.

 Possible Side Effects While Using This Medicine